Lois Salamonsen

-Lois Adrienne Salamonsen FAA is an expert in uterine and endometrium biology.
-Her research focuses on the mechanisms underlying endometrial remodelling.
+Lois Adrienne Salamonsen FAA is an expert in uterine and endometrium biology, currently holding the role of Adjunct Professor (Research) at Hudson Institute, Centre for Reproductive Health.
+Her research focuses on the mechanisms underlying endometrial remodeling, with a focus on menstruation, endometrial receptivity for implantation and endometriosis, and endometrial repair.
 She is a Fellow of the Australian Academy of Science.